nxskok/pasias/docs/12-regression.md

 while the tree is still standing, but the diameter is easy to measure with a tape measure (to measure the circumference) and a calculation involving $\pi$, assuming that the cross-section of the tree is at least approximately circular.
-The standard measurement is ``diameter at breast height'' (that is, at the height of a human breast or chest), defined as being 4.5 feet above the ground.
+The standard measurement is "diameter at breast height" (that is, at the height of a human breast or chest), defined as being 4.5 feet above the ground.

 Several pine trees had their diameter measured shortly before being